Omnirobotic/tech-interview/WrittenQuestions/README.md

 Mat C = Rot * Tr * Sc;
 ```

-Answser:
+**Answser**:

+### Question 3
-### 3 - Given 2 arbitrary 3D vectors, how can I know if the angle between them is exactly 90deg?
+Given 2 arbitrary 3D vectors, how can I know if the angle between them is exactly 90deg?

-Answser:
+**Answser**:

+### Question 4
-### 4 - Your function receives a list of 3D points and also a single 3D point, you need to keep only points within 0.1m of that single 3D point.
+Your function receives a list of 3D points and also a single 3D point, you need to keep only points within 0.1m of that single 3D point.
 What is the most efficient way to do it knowing that doing a square root is very costy and you might receive a list of 1 million points ?

-Answser:
+**Answser**:

+### Question 5
-### 5 - How can you know that a point is located on a plane (not under, not over)?
+How can you know that a point is located on a plane (not under, not over)?

-Answser:
+**Answser**:

 ## Linux
 **If you're familiar with Linux and/or you're applying for a DevOps position, please answer the following questions.**

+### Question 1
-### 1 - Imagine you need to modify a file on a remote Linux server, how would you proceed?
+Imagine you need to modify a file on a remote Linux server, how would you proceed?
 Please describe your procedure step by step.

-Answser:
+**Answser**:

+### Question 2
-### 2 - If you were asked to host a full stack application (e.g. HTML/JavaScript frontend + Python backend) on the cloud, how would you do that?
+If you were asked to host a full stack application (e.g. HTML/JavaScript frontend + Python backend) on the cloud, how would you do that?
 Please describe the infrastructure you would put in place (high level, no need to go in details).

-Answser:
+**Answser**:

+### Question 3
-### 3 - Imagine you have a cluster of 3 servers on the same local network.
+Imagine you have a cluster of 3 servers on the same local network.
 How would you go about load balancing HTTP traffic between these servers?

-Answser:
+**Answser**:

+### Question 4
-### 4 - In a multi-site deployment, where you have servers in different locations in the world, how would you securely connect them together so they all appear to be in the same local network?
+In a multi-site deployment, where you have servers in different locations in the world, how would you securely connect them together so they all appear to be in the same local network?

-Answser:
+**Answser**:

+### Question 5
-### 5 - If you had to deploy and configure 1000 servers in the cloud, how would you do that?
+If you had to deploy and configure 1000 servers in the cloud, how would you do that?

-Answser:

-### 6 - What is the difference between containerization and virtualization?

-Answser:
+**Answser**:

+### Question 6
-### 7 - Describe in your own words what continuous integration/continuous delivery (CI/CD) is.
+Describe in your own words what continuous integration/continuous delivery (CI/CD) is.

-Answser:
+**Answser**:

+### Question 7
-### 8 - If you had to put a CI/CD system in place, what would be your tool of choice?
+If you had to put a CI/CD system in place, what would be your tool of choice?

-Answser:
+**Answser**:

+### Question 8
-### 9 - In 1 short sentence, what is DevOps?
+In 1 short sentence, what is DevOps?

-Answser:
+**Answser**:

+### Question 9
+What is the difference between containerization and virtualization?

+**Answser**: